 just leave a reply if interested. tell a little about yourself and any more detail about what you’re interested in. (see also chat.)

-two model resources for projects along these lines:
+model resources/ results for projects along these lines:

 - Polymath project(s) by “DHJ Polymath”